SamyTahar/devops-udagramme/README.md

 # Project 2 Cloudformation Script

-Height available architecture using auto scaling and private S3 bucket to load the app to be deploy within the EC2 instance
+High availability architecture using auto scaling and private S3 bucket to load the app to be deploy within the EC2 instance

 ### Todo
 * Route 53